spacetimeki/mental-mapping-recon/example_commands.md

 ## Next Steps

 - Research **CVEs** and test exploits (in a lab environment).
 To be continued in a different repository, perhaps?
-Plus, you were supposed to also do your OSINT by now, which I hadn't covered.
+Plus, you were supposed to also do your OSINT by now, and most likely a bunch of other things which I hadn't yet covered.